The Indiana CTSI offers research opportunities for medical students interested in assisting faculty members in clinical and laboratory research.

 To learn more about IMPRS, go here to visit the website.

 MedSTAR – Medical student year-long program

 MedSTAR provides supported clinical and translational research opportunities for medical students.
 This program is a collaboration between IU School of Medicine and the Indiana CTSI that seeks to strengthen and increase the cohort of physician-scientists in the workforce.
 The one-year fellowship allows IU School of Medicine medical students to be immersed in research support for one year of full-time mentored training.
 The fellowship plans to accept up to four students each year from IU School of Medicine who are enrolled and in good standing, and who have a proven interest in and commitment to biomedical research as evidenced by previous laboratory, translational, or clinical research experience such as the IMPRS Summer Program.
-The program will begin in May 2020.
 Additional information about the program can be found in the guidelines here.

 Questions about IMPRS or MedSTAR, email firstname.lastname@example.org.